 Incapacity to give consent and organ donation

 People who are not able to understand properly what donating organs and tissues means are not allowed to enter a choice for themselves.
 An example of this could be someone with dementia.
-Their legal representative can enter a choice on behalf of that person from 1 July 2020 onwards.
+Their legal representative can enter a choice on behalf of that person.